bryanlabra/ArduCam-Snapshot/README.md

-This repo will serve as a step by step guide on how to interface a raspberry pi zero 2 w with a Arducam module 3 (IMX708 sensor), a 1.14" LCD display screen (ST7789 Driver), and a board-mounted tactile switch (or any switch for that matter).
+This repo will serve as a step-by-step guide on how to interface a raspberry pi zero 2 w with a Arducam module 3 (IMX708 sensor), a 1.14" LCD display screen (ST7789 Driver), and a board-mounted tactile switch (or any switch for that matter).

 Link to components: